TheBevyFlock/bevy_cli/docs/src/linter/environmental-variables.md

 # Environmental Variables

 You can configure `bevy_lint`'s behavior using environmental variables.
-While the default behavior is usually good enough for most users, these variables may be useful if you have a non-standard setup.
+While the default behavior is usually desired, these variables may be useful if you have a non-standard environment.

 ## `BEVY_LINT_SYSROOT`